manimino/litebox/README.md

 RangeIndex has two engines available, `sqlite` and `pandas`.
 The default is `sqlite`.

-If your queries typically return just a few results, use `engine=sqlite`.
-But if you're doing full table scans often, `engine=pandas` will be faster.
+If your queries typically return just a few results, use `engine='sqlite'`.
+But if you're doing full table scans often, `engine='pandas'` will be faster.

 #### Data